AI face detection & recognition with Datamaton products

 How much time does face detection & recognition take?

 Please note that these numbers are very rough approximations!
-Since Knit uses your own computer to do the work, these numbers are heavily influenced by your comptuer’s capabilities and what else is running on it (since Knit plays nice by running its face detection background tasks at low priority).
+Since Knit uses your own computer to do the work, these numbers are heavily influenced by your comptuer’s capabilities and what else is running on it.
 These representative numbers are for “reasonably modern” (2022+) computers with 4+ cores, 8GB+ memory and an SSD hard disk.

 Which photo and video formats do you support?